 By incorporating unexpected elements into their work, artists can create a sense of tension and provoke an emotional response in viewers.
 Sometimes, an artist can use subversive texture to convey a message or highlight a particular issue.

-Some of the examples of how subversive texture can be created include:
+Some examples of how subversive texture can be created include:

-- Work is created using unconventional methods such as burning, tearing, or crumpling.
+• Work is created using unconventional burning, tearing, or crumpling.

 Famous examples of artworks that incorporate subversive textures include “Pietà” by Michelangelo and “Fur-lined Teacup, Saucer and Spoon” by Damien Hirst.